-In Canada, there is no shortage of unique and innovative joint supplements for dogs.
-And while many of them use new and promising ingredients to improve the process of joint repair, many of these ingredients are unproven.
+In Canada, there are lots of innovative high quality joint supplements for dogs.
+While some of them use new and promising ingredients to improve the process of joint repair, many of these ingredients are unproven.
 However there are four ingredients that any high quality joint supplement should contain: Glucosamine, Chondroitin, MSM, and Hyaluronic Acid.

 How Glucosamine Helps Dog’s Joints

 When cartilage wears too thin, inflammation happens.
-Unfortunately, this also causes enzymes to be released which rapidly increase the degeneration of the cartilage, and in hand, also the joints.
-Providing your pooch with a steady supply of glucosamine helps to ensure the cartilage has everything it needs to repair and maintain itself.
+This also causes enzymes to be released that quickly affect the quality of the cartilage and also the joints.
+Feeding your dog a steady supply of glucosamine helps to ensure the cartilage has everything it needs to repair and maintain itself.

 How Chondroitin Helps Dog’s Joints

 Chondroitin is commonly found paired with glucosamine in joint health products for dogs, as it helps to maintain proper moisture levels in cartilage.
 This helps cartilage to stay elastic, which is important to prevent injuries.
 It usually comes from bovine cartilage, but can also come from shark cartilage.
 Shark cartilage has not been proven to show any significant advantage over bovine cartilage for pets, however.
 Like glucosamine, chondroitin has been shown to stop or decrease the development of inflammation in your dog’s joints.
 Plus, it’s scientifically proven to greatly reduce joint pain in dogs.